richardbogad/infinitra/EULA.md

 Certain parts of the Software, specifically those located in the `Assets/Scripts/Infinitra.Open/` directory or otherwise explicitly marked, are licensed under the MIT License or other open-source licenses ("Open-Source Components").
 The applicable license terms are provided (e.g., in `LICENSE.md`).

 This EULA does **not** apply to the Open-Source Components.
 To the extent there is a conflict between this EULA and the applicable open-source license regarding an Open-Source Component, the terms of the open-source license shall prevail *solely with respect to that specific Open-Source Component*.
-The proprietary core component `Infinitra.Core.DLL` is **not** an Open-Source Component and remains subject to the restrictions in this EULA and the Terms of Service.
+The proprietary core components `Infinitra.Core.dll` and `Infinitra.Shared.dll` are **not** Open-Source Components and remain subject to the restrictions in this EULA and the Terms of Service.

 ## 6. Intellectual Property Rights

-The Software (including, but not limited to, the `Infinitra.Core.DLL`, visual interfaces, graphics, design, compilation, code, features, and underlying technology, excluding Open-Source Components) and all associated intellectual property rights (including copyrights, trademarks, trade secrets) are the exclusive property of Richard Bogad Solutions and/or its licensors.
+The Software (including, but not limited to, the `Infinitra.Core.dll`, `Infinitra.Shared.dll`, visual interfaces, graphics, design, compilation, code, features, and underlying technology, excluding Open-Source Components) and all associated intellectual property rights (including copyrights, trademarks, trade secrets) are the exclusive property of Richard Bogad Solutions and/or its licensors.
 The name INFINITRA and associated logos are trademarks of Richard Bogad Solutions.
 This EULA grants you no right, title, or interest in or to the Software's intellectual property, except for the limited usage license expressly stated herein.

 ## 7. Disclaimers and Limitation of Liability